Doctor's Answers (2)

 I noticed that I tend to breakouts after holidays.

-Went to normal gp and was given mycin clindamycin lotion.
+Went to normal GP and was given mycin clindamycin lotion.
 It somehow reduces the bump sizes but the constant breakout is not entirely getting better.
-Sometimes I would used differin on some larger bumps.
+Sometimes I would use differin on some larger bumps.